OpenSource-Communities/RepoReady/README.md

 ## What Gets Evaluated

-The CLI evaluates repositories based on these criteria:
+The CLI evaluates repositories based on these criteria.
+When community health files are missing from a repository, the tool automatically checks the organization's `.github` repository for default community health files:

 ### Essential Elements (High Weight)
 - **README File** (20 points): Comprehensive documentation